mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 1.2.9 =
+* Added a field to allow the admin to optionally hide the page title on the Customize page.
+* Added a Product field for optionally passing ux variables into the customizer.
+* Added a Product field for optionally passing the print type into the customizer.
+* Added a Product field for optionally passing a design id into the customizer.

 = 1.2.8 =
 * Now passing attributes through.